Sharut/CARE/README.md

 - Pytorch >= 0.13.0 (preferably 2.0.0)
 - Torchvision >=  0.12.0

-After installing these dependencies, install ImageNet100 dataset using a subset of the ImageNet, as given at https://github.com/HobbitLong/CMC/blob/master/imagenet100.txt
+After installing these dependencies, install ImageNet100 dataset using a subset of the official ImageNet dataset, as given at https://github.com/HobbitLong/CMC/blob/master/imagenet100.txt

 ### Training and Evaluation